Tax Liability Changes Coming April 2026 – Is Your Umbrella Supply Chain Ready?

 If you’re already working with compliant umbrella companies, your day-to-day operations may not need to change.
 However, it’s strongly recommended that you:

-• Audit your supply chain: Identify all parties involved and understand how workers are engaged and paid.
+• Audit your supply chain: Identify all parties involved, and examine how your business engages and pays workers.

 • Examine payslips and reconciliation statements: Look for unexplained deductions or signs of underpayment.